-I’m not knocking it—we had a whole week when everyone in the country, including the President, honored teachers.
+I’m not knocking it—we had a whole week when everyone in the country honored teachers.
 But that was last week.
 I’d like to suggest that for the next 51 weeks, we find ways to continue to remind people of what good teachers do.

 Good teachers learn—from their students, from one another, from teaching—and they never stop learning.
-Kathryn Egawa in the Voices from the Middle article talks about how this happened for her.
+Kathryn Egawa in her Voices from the Middle article talks about how this happened for her.

 What if you told a story like the one in this article, about an Eddie you know and who taught you to begin your teaching journey, when someone asks, “So what do you do?”